 In order to plan for the future, you need to recognize where you are today.
 Take a step back from thinking about next year and focus on the insights you already know.

 What are the key attributes of your brand?
 What types of visitors do you attract?
 Who is your competition?
 What is the brand experience of your destination?
 What trends are you seeing in the travel and tourism industry?
 Use your data and research as much you can as you explore the answers to these questions.

 When summarizing your findings and writing your situational analysis, answer these questions: What is the one truth that can elevate my brand?
 What makes our brand relevant and differentiating?

-Start your plan by answering this question: What are the top 3-5 goals that you want to accomplish in the new year?
-Make sure that you follow the SMART goal format – your goals should be specific, measurable, attainable, relevant and time-based.
+Start your travel and tourism marketing strategy plan by answering this question: What are the top 3-5 goals that you want to accomplish in the new year?
+Try using the SMART goal format – make your goals specific, measurable, attainable, relevant and time-based.